AmanahAli/Java-OOP-Coursework/README.md

 # Skin Consultation Centre Management System

-A Java application that manages doctors, patients, and consultations at a skin consultation centre.
-The system provides both a console-based menu and a graphical user interface (GUI) for interacting with the data.
-This project was developed as part of a coursework assignment to demonstrate skills in object-oriented programming, GUI development, file handling, and encryption.
+A **Java application** that manages doctors, patients, and consultations at a skin consultation centre.
+The system provides both a **console-based menu** and a **graphical user interface (GUI)** for interacting with the data.
+This project was developed as part of a coursework assignment to demonstrate skills in **object-oriented programming, GUI development, file handling, and encryption**.

 ## Features